AshyBoxy/bread/README.md

         - Maybe using the any solution and then having the user pass in their specific type with the custom dbs on?
     - Add dependencies to bread-framework

-- Refactor modules to include a file inside that describes them, rather than the top level modules.ts
-    - submodules?

 - Implement PartialCustomMessage - maybe a CustomMessageBase/BaseCustomMessage which they will both extend?
 - Implement interactions in bread-framework
         - keeping handling for message commands aswell